modular-network/ethereum-libraries/CrowdsaleLib/DirectCrowdsale/README.md

 This process will allow you to both link your contract to the current on-chain library as well as deploy it in your local environment for development.

-1. Place the CrowdsaleLib.sol and DirectCrowdsaleLib.sol file in your truffle `contracts/` directory.
+1. Place the CrowdsaleLib.sol (from the root CrowdsaleLib directory) and DirectCrowdsaleLib.sol file in your truffle `contracts/` directory.
-2. Place the CrowdsaleLib.sol and DirectCrowdsaleLib.json file in your truffle `build/contracts/` directory.
+2. Place the CrowdsaleLib.json and DirectCrowdsaleLib.json file in your truffle `build/contracts/` directory.
 3. Amend the deployment .js file in your truffle `migrations/` directory as follows:

 ```js